Skip to Content

 Step 5: Polish Your Stone

-The last step is to use your Dremel and polish wheel along with a cerium oxide polish or paste to give your obsidian its final polish.
+The last step is to use your Dremel and polish wheel and a cerium oxide polish or paste to give your obsidian its final polish.
 This process can take some time but is much faster than doing it by hand.

 Conclusion

-If you are looking to cut and polish obsidian in the comfort of your own home, there are many ways to achieve this.
+If you want to cut and polish obsidian in the comfort of your home, there are many ways to achieve this.

 Though the process is not extraordinarily complicated, it might still take some time, and it is essential to remember that practice makes perfect.
 Be sure to use a mask and protective eyewear to ensure maximum safety.